rafael-abuawad/updraft-security-course/3-passwordstore-audit/audit/AUDIT.md

 - Outsides: No one else should be able to set or read the password.

 # Executive Summary
 The audit was really short, since the codebase was really simple, we were able to find multiple issues, including 2 high-severity issues.
-It took around 2 hours to complete the entire audit.
+It took around 2 hours to complete the entire audit.ñ

 ## Issues found